The Sorry State of the Open Source Today

 Fedora Core started the new generation of GUI tools Pup (updater) and Pirut with FC5.
 They were both very buggy, and while things have improved in the meantime, their design is horrendous.
 To me, Pirut is more like a joke than like a package manager.
 The GUI for yum that I liked, namely the version of Yumex that came with CentOS4 (yumex-1.0.2), was replaced in newer Red Hat distros by either the much slower yumex-1.2.2, or by the unfinished, buggy yumex-1.9.5.
 Definitely, some steps backwards.

-Mandriva has the misfortune to ship its 2007 release with a broken RPMdrake The command-line interface tools worked fine, but RPMdrake 2007 was systematically breaking the list of the available, not installed packages.
+Mandriva has the misfortune to ship its 2007 release with a broken RPMdrake.
+The command-line interface tools worked fine, but RPMdrake 2007 was systematically breaking the list of the available, not installed packages.
 RPMdrake was fixed for several times, and broken for about the same number of times.
 The last time I checked it, it was working fine though.

 Apparently, the APT tools are still one of the best choices.
 Newbies can enjoy the extremely friendly Synaptic, while more advanced users can use the CLI.
 Well, it’s known that the intelligence of Synaptic is limited: no matter how pleasant its interface might be (with a lot of information for the advanced users too!), the only tool that can fix all the problems is the ncurses-based aptitude.
 Which is horrendous from the usability POW.